radionewzealand/rnz-frontend-test/answers/2-tools.md

 2.3.
 What are the main dot files (e.g. `.babelrc`) and what purpose do these serve?

 2.4.
 Describe the tool used to statically analyse code base.
-What is this tool's
+What is this tool's purpose?

 2.5.
 Describe how the tools are executed, and what would be a regular set of commands a developer would run.